Wok Charred Edamame

 Instructions

-- Add in the edamame and let the heat dry off the edamame.
+- Add in frozen edamame and let the vegetable oil lightly coat them.

 - Let the pods sit in the pan without moving to allow them to lightly char.

-- When the pods are dry, add in the sesame oil and garlic.
+- Add in the sesame oil and garlic.

 - Toss to evenly coat.